-- 1. Studio apartment
+- Studio apartment

 - 2. One-bedroom

 - 3. Two-bedroom

 - 4. Three-bedroom

 - 5. Four-bedroom or more

-For all other housing types (single-family detached, duplex, etc.), a project shall be considered to have two or more different size categories only if there is a minimum 50 percent variation between the smallest and largest floor plan the project.
+For all other housing types (single-family detached, duplex, etc.) and for projects with both multi-family units and other housing types, a project shall be considered to have two or more different size categories only if there is a minimum_35_50-percent variation between the smallest and largest floor plan the project.
 In such a case, every floor plan that varies in size from another floor plan by 200 square feet or more shall be considered a different housing size category.